icebob/moleculer-java-site/src/services.md

 The `Service` is a basic component in the Moleculer Ecosystem.
 `Services` may have `Actions` that other `Services` can invoke locally or over the network.
-`Services` can also define Event `Listeners` that can react to events created in the Moleculer Cluster.
+`Services` can also define event `Listeners` that can react to events created in the Moleculer Cluster.
 Using the Moleculer Framework, `Services` written in [different languages](https://github.com/moleculerjs/awesome-moleculer#polyglot-implementations) can work effectively with each other.

-Moleculer can be integrated with the Spring Framework.
+Moleculer can be integrated with the [Spring Framework](https://spring.io/).
 In the Spring Environment, Moleculer `Services` and `ServiceBroker` are Spring Beans.
-This will allow Moleculer `Services` to access the other Spring Components (eg. DAO classes for access the backend).
+This will allow Moleculer `Services` to access the other Spring Components (eg. [DAO](https://en.wikipedia.org/wiki/Data_access_object) classes for access the backend).

 The [WEB API Gateway](moleculer-web.html#about-api-gateway) module enables the Moleculer `Services` to function as REST/HTML services